-D. Transaction charges and stamp duty-

-- Transaction charges: The AMC/Mutual Fund shall deduct Transaction Charges on purchase/subscription applications received from investors that are routed through a distributor/agent/broker as follows, provided the distributor/agent/broker has opted to receive the transaction charges.
+- D. Transaction charges and stamp duty- Indicate only the amount of transaction charges and stamp duty applicable.
+Details to be provided in SAI. - Transaction charges: The AMC/Mutual Fund shall deduct Transaction Charges on purchase/subscription applications received from investors that are routed through a distributor/agent/broker as follows, provided the distributor/agent/broker has opted to receive the transaction charges.
 The distributors have the option to either opt in or opt out of levying transaction charge based on type of the product: - o First time investor in Mutual Funds: Transaction Charge of Rs.150/- on purchase/subscription application of Rs.10,000 and above shall be deducted from the subscription amount and paid to the distributor/agent/broker of the investor.
-Units will be allotted for the balance subscription amount (net of the transaction charge deducted). - Investors other than first time investor in mutual funds: Transaction Charge of Rs.100/- per purchase/subscription application of Rs.10,000 and above shall be deducted from the subscription amount and paid to the distributor/agent/broker of the investor.
-Units will be allotted for the balance subscription amount (net of the transaction charge deducted). - Investments through Systematic Investment Plan (SIP) the Transaction Charge shall be deducted only if the total commitment through SIP (i.e. amount per SIP instalment x No. of SIP instalments) amounts to Rs.10,000/- and above.
+Units will be allotted for the balance subscription amount (net of the transaction charge deducted). - o Investors other than first time investor in mutual funds: Transaction Charge of Rs.100/- per purchase/subscription application of Rs.10,000 and above shall be deducted from the subscription amount and paid to the distributor/agent/broker of the investor.
+Units will be allotted for the balance subscription amount (net of the transaction charge deducted). - o Investments through Systematic Investment Plan (SIP) the Transaction Charge shall be deducted only if the total commitment through SIP (i.e.

+amount per SIP instalment x No. of SIP instalments) amounts to Rs.10,000/-and above.
 The Transaction Charge shall be deducted in 3 or 4 instalments, as may be decided by the AMC from time to time.